ychoi-top/home/_pages/home.md

   cta_label: "<i class='fa fa-download'></i> Install Now"
   cta_url: "/docs/quick-start-guide/"
   caption:
-excerpt: 'We are a technology-driven startup which is working on cloud native and block chain technology development to accelerate digital transformation. <br /> <small><a href="https://github.com/mmistakes/minimal-mistakes/releases/tag/3.4.8">Latest release v3.4.8</a></small><br /><br /> '
+excerpt: 'We are a technology-driven startup which is working on cloud native and block chain technology development to accelerate digital transformation. <br /> <small><a href="https://github.com/mmistakes/minimal-mistakes/releases/tag/3.4.8">Latest release v0.5.1</a></small><br /><br /> '
 feature_row:
   - image_path: mm-customizable-feature.png
     alt: "customizable"
-    title: "Super Customizable"
+    title: "Cloud Native"
     excerpt: "Everything from the menus, sidebars, comments, and more can be configured or set with YAML Front Matter."
     url: "/docs/configuration/"
     btn_label: "Learn More"
   - image_path: mm-responsive-feature.png
     alt: "fully responsive"
-    title: "Responsive Layouts"
+    title: "Block Chain"
     excerpt: "Built on HTML5 + CSS3.
 All layouts are fully responsive with helpers to augment your content."
     url: "/docs/layouts/"
     btn_label: "Learn More"
   - image_path: mm-free-feature.png
     alt: "100% free"
-    title: "100% Free"
+    title: "Digital Transformation"
     excerpt: "Free to use however you want under the MIT License.
 Clone it, fork it, customize it, whatever!"
     url: "/docs/license/"
     btn_label: "Learn More"